eugnsp/es_la/doc/dense_matrices.md

 Storage for matrix elements of static matrices (`ct_rows != dynamic` and `ct_cols != dynamic`) is allocated inside a `Matrix` object itself.
 Storage for matrix elements of dynamic matrices (`ct_rows == dynamic` or `ct_cols == dynamic`) is allocated dynamically.

-The following notation is used for the specializations below:
+The following notation is used below to denote specializations:
 ```cpp
 SS = Matrix<Value, ct_rows, ct_cols, Layout> with ct_rows != dynamic && ct_cols != dynamic
 SD = Matrix<Value, ct_rows, dynamic, Layout> with ct_rows != dynamic